Born: April 20, 1889 in Braunau am Inn, Austria-Hungary

 Adolf did not do well in school.
-He was expelled from a couple of schools before he moved to Venice, Italy to pursue his dream of becoming an artist.
-While living in Venice, Hitler found that he did not have much artistic talent and he soon became very poor.
+He was expelled from a couple of schools before he moved to Vienna, Austria to pursue his dream of becoming an artist.
+While living in Vienna, Hitler found that he did not have much artistic talent and he soon became very poor.
 He would later move to Munich, Germany in hopes of becoming an architect.

 Soldier in World War I

 When World War I began, Hitler joined the German army.
 Adolf was awarded twice with the Iron Cross for bravery.
 It was during World War I that Hitler became a strong German patriot and also came to love war.

 After the war, Hitler entered politics.
 Many Germans were upset that they had lost the war.
 They were also not happy with the Treaty of Versailles, which not only blamed the war on Germany, but took land from Germany.
 At the same time, Germany was in an economic depression.
 Many people were poor.
 Between the depression and the Treaty of Versailles, the time was ripe for Hitler to rise to power.

 Mussolini (left) and Hitler from the National Archives